The Hunting Office Training

-The Hunting Office Bursary Scheme, run in conjunction with Haddon Training, and supported by the Hunt Servants Fund, aims to recruit and train young people wishing to pursue a career in hunting.
-The National Diploma in Animal Care is a Level 2 Apprenticeship and a recognised national qualification.
+The Hunting Office Apprenticeship Scheme, run in conjunction with Haddon Training, and supported by the Hunt Servants' Fund, aims to recruit and train young people wishing to pursue a career in hunting and offers a Level 2 Apprenticeship in Animal Care.
 Participating hunts can offer a practical, structured and supportive framework for apprentices to gain the appropriate transferrable skills and knowledge within the hunting industry.

 Participating hunts should have the necessary support and appropriately capable and knowledgeable staff in place to train the individuals on the bursary scheme.
-Should any hunts wish to consider taking on an apprenticeconsider taking on an apprentice and feel they have the required set up and ability to provide the necessary standard of training and support, please contact The Hunting Office or Haddon Training directly.
+Should any hunts wish to consider taking on an apprentice and feel they have the required set up and ability to provide the necessary standard of training and support, please contact The Hunting Office or Haddon Training directly.

 The Hunting Office holds a very informative and well attended Trail laying Seminar.
 Aimed at all those organising and carrying out the Trail Laying for a days hunting, to improve practises of laying the trails and record keeping.